-Green bonds provide investors with a way to earn tax-exempt income and gain the satisfaction of knowing the proceeds of their investment will be used in a positive manner.
-Issuers also benefit, since the green angle can help attract a new subset of investors—and higher demand, in turn, equates to lower borrowing costs.
-Institutionalinvestor.com reports that there was $35.8 billion worth of green bonds outstanding as of September 2014, with issuance growing rapidly throughout 2014 vs. the levels of 2013.
+Green bonds provide investors with a way to earn tax-exempt income with the benefit of personal satisfaction, knowing that the proceeds of their investment are being used in a responsible, positive manner.
+The issuers of green bonds also benefit, since the green angle can help attract a new subset of investors, namely younger investors, whom the issuers can profit from over an extended period vs. a base of older investors.

 The First Issuer of Green Bonds

 The first entity to issue green bonds was the World Bank, which began the practice in 2008 and has since issued over $3.5 billion in debt designated for issues related to climate change.
 Ginnie Mae and Fannie Mae have also issued mortgage-backed securities with the “green” label, as has the European Investment Bank.
 In the ten years from 2008-2018, the World Bank's green bond program surpassed over $10 billion from the issuance of green bonds, issuing over 130 bonds in 18 difference currencies during the same ten-year period.

 U.S. municipalities have been issuing bonds for the specific purpose of funding environmental projects for several years, although usually without an easily identifiable green designation.
 Still, $1.7 billion worth of bonds were issued within this category during the first half of 2013.